Stephenremmi/PowerQuoteApp/README.md

 ## Usage
 Run **code .** or **atom .**  depending on the IDE you are using to make any changes to the project.

-Once done making changes and reviewing the code use **ng serve -o** to serve your application at localhost:4200
+Once done making changes and reviewing the code use **ng serve -o** to serve your application at localhost:4200 and be able to view it in your default browser.

 ## deploying to gh-pages
 To install angular-cli-ghpsges run **npm i angular-cli-ghpages --save-dev** for the purpose of deployment.